Understanding ROI vs ROAS

 - Optimize landing pages for campaigns

-- Streamline checkout and purchase process
+- Simplify the checkout and purchase process

 - Improve product-market fit